Social Security Benefits for Divorced Spouses

 To apply for divorced spouse benefits, you'll need:

-Divorced spouse benefit applications often require a phone or in-person appointment, as the online system may not fully support these claims.
+You can apply online at ssa.gov, by phone at 1-800-772-1213, or in person at your local Social Security office.
+In practice, divorced spouse claims often require a phone or in-person appointment, as the online system may not fully support them.

 Frequently Asked Questions